Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/wallet.md

 ---
 id: wallet
-title: Creating a wallet
+title: Creating a Wallet
-sidebar_label: Creating a wallet
+sidebar_label: Creating a Wallet
 ---

-The first step that we will need to go through, is the [wallet](/docs/docs-section/appendix/glossary#wallet) creation:
+The first step that we will perform is to create the [wallet](/docs/docs-section/appendix/glossary#wallet).

+After that, you will get the public address of the wallet and be able to verifty the wallet balance.

+If necessary, use ether faucet to top up your wallet.

+## Running the wallet creat command

 ```bash
 open-attestation wallet create --output-file wallet.json
 ```

 During the creation, you will be prompted for a password.
-Make sure to remember it for the following steps.
-You will see a message after completion of the command:
+Be sure to remember the wallet password for the following steps.

+In the response, you will see a message like the following:

 ```text
 ℹ  info      Creating a new wallet